Story Workshop for Racial Trauma & Healing

 How is this workshop different from other Story Workshops?

-• Highly specialized content focused on the particularity of experiences of Black, Indigenous, People of Color.
+- Highly specialized content focused on the particularity of experiences of Black, Indigenous, Latino/a, and Asian/Pacific Islander people.

-• This Story Workshop is specifically designed for the BIPOC community, and it is led by BIPOC staff members.
-By focusing on the experiences of People of Color, we can create a safer space for you to explore your identity and learn more about your culture and family story.
+- This Story Workshop is specifically designed for the Black, Indigenous, Latino/a, and/or Asian/Pacific Islander community and staff members.
+By focusing on your unique experiences, we can create a safer space for you to explore your identity and learn more about your culture and family story.

-• Additional care and time is taken in the application and acceptance discernment process to ensure that this is an experience that centers People of Color.
+- Additional care and time is taken in the application and acceptance discernment process to ensure that this is an experience that centers Black, Indigenous, Latino/a, and Asian/Pacific Islander people

 Will Dan Allender be my small group leader?

-No. This Story Workshop is solely led by BIPOC staff and facilitators from the Allender Center.
+No. This Story Workshop is solely led by Black, Indigenous, Latino/a, and/or Asian/Pacific Islander staff and facilitators from the Allender Center.

 Can I still register if I have already attended another Story Workshop?